BlogBest Affordable AI Interview Coaches Under $40/month (2026)

 Sensei AI is a capable real-time coaching tool.
 It covers the same basic use case as Cornerman — listen to the interviewer, recognize the question type, surface hints.
 Its coaching philosophy is middle-ground, neither explicitly hint-based nor explicitly scripted.
 Its platform coverage is solid.
 It handles behavioral and technical rounds reasonably well.

 If you are already using Sensei AI and it's working, there is no urgent reason to switch mid-job-search.
-If you are evaluating tools fresh, Cornerman is more coverage for less money.
+If you are evaluating tools fresh and expect to lean on the tool, Cornerman is unlimited coverage at a flat price.
 Read the dedicated comparison →

 What you can't get under $40/month